-The user will be able to save these regions for later uses, by clicking on the 'Save Integral Regions' icon which will be loaded by clicking on the 'Load Integral Regions' icon icon icon File/Save as' and select 'MestReNova Integral Regions'.
+The user will be able to save these regions for later uses, by clicking on the 'Save Integral Regions'

+icon which will be loaded by clicking on the 'Load Integral Regions' icon .
+To save the integral regions, follow the menu 'File/Save as' and select 'MestReNova Integral Regions'.